Multiloop functional renormalization group approach to quantum spin systems: Numerical implementation

 \subsection{Finite lattice graphs}

+The parton decomposed spin operators \eqref{partons} are invariant under local $U(1)$ transformations $f^{(\dagger)}_{i\alpha} \to e^{\pm i\phi} f^{(\dagger)}_{i\alpha}$ implying conservation of the number of spinons per lattice site.
+The site dependence of the two-particle vertex can therefore be efficiently reduced by the bilocal parametrization \cite{BuessenOffDiag}

-In Eq.~\eqref{U1 parametrization} we made use of local $U(1)$ symmetry of the parton decomposed spin operators, to reduce the real space dependence of the two-particle vertex to two sites, while the self-energy carries only a single site index.
-Furthermore, treating all sites as equivalent and considering only the interactions between them, the site dependence of the self-energy can be entirely discarded, while lattice symmetries can be employed to obtain an effective dependence on a single site $i^{*}_1$ for the two-particle vertex i.e $\Gamma^{\Lambda}_{i_1 i_2} \rightarrow \Gamma^{\Lambda}_{i^{*}_1 i_0}$.
+where vertices with crossed fermion lines $\Gamma^{\Lambda \times}_{i_1 i_2}$ can be replaced by vertices with parallel fermion lines $\Gamma^{\Lambda =}_{i_1 i_2}$ (or vice versa) by making use of the crossing symmetry $\G{1'}{2'}{1}{2} = -\G{2'}{1'}{1}{2}$.
+We therefore focus only on vertices with parallel lines in the following and drop the additional superscript "$=$" for brevity [Fig.~\ref{fig:flowequation}]. \\ In addition, by treating all sites as symmetry equivalent, the site dependence of the self-energy can be entirely discarded, while lattice symmetries can be employed to obtain an effective dependence on a single site $i^{*}_1$ for the two-particle vertex i.e. $\Gamma^{\Lambda}_{i_1 i_2} \rightarrow \Gamma^{\Lambda}_{i^{*}_1 i_0}$.
 Here $i_0$ is a fixed reference site, taken to be invariant under point group symmetries, and $i^{*}_1$ is the image of $i_1$ for $i_2$ mapped to $i_0$.
-Given a unitcell of the lattice, our code automatically performs this symmetry reduction, by explicitly computing all transformations, which leave the lattice invariant.
+Given a unitcell of the lattice, our code automatically performs this symmetry reduction, by explicitly computing transformations, which leave the lattice invariant.
 Finally, vertices are truncated if the bond distance $d(i^{*}_1, i_0)$ exceeds a threshold $L$, which amounts to artificially introducing a maximal correlation length.
+In this manuscript, we choose $L = 6$ to keep the numerical effort for the multiloop truncation in conjunction with the three-dimensional lattices of interest at a manageable level.